Whether you are new to online roulette or simply want to increase your chances of success, these roulette betting systems could help you do just that.

 However, before you try out any of the betting systems detailed below, it’s of utmost importance that you familiarise yourself with every aspect of this thrilling online casino game.

-Players in New Zealand should learn the rules, memorise a basic strategy, and play mobile pokies NZ ahead of getting started with real money roulette.
+Players in New Zealand should learn the rules, memorise a basic strategy, and play casino pokies online ahead of getting started with real money roulette.

 The Martingale roulette betting system sees the player doubling their bet after a loss.
 For example, if you lose your first bet of 3 units, then your next bet should be 6 units.
 If you win that second, doubled bet, you will make back the previous 3 unit loss and still be ahead 3 units.
 This betting system is particularly popular amongst Kiwi players and is generally played against an even money bet such as red / black in roulette.